Mary and Greg Downes Summer Internship Program in Public Service

 The Mary and Greg Downes Endowment provides funding to Political Science majors to help defray living expenses during a summer internship in public service.
 It is not intended to be used as wage replacement.
 For paid internships, the grant will supplement wages to the extent that food, transportation, and housing costs are covered.
 Rising juniors or seniors who will not be able to intern without this grant are eligible.
 Students must have received an internship offer prior to applying.
 Due to Notre Dame’s status as a 501c3 nonprofit, internships with political parties such as PACs, RNC, DNC, or political campaigns are not eligible.

 Please write a personal statement explaining how the internship is related to public service and your learning goals.
 Upload it along with your resume and budget worksheet to the application form.
-Applications are still being accepted for Summer 2022 funding, students MUST meet with Claudia Francis prior to submitting their application.
+Applications for summer 2023 funding may be accepted on a rolling basis.
+Please meet with Claudia Francis prior to submitting an application

 Other Internship Funding